wf9a5m75/markercluster/README.md

 - **This is a beta version.
 Not product level.**
 - **It's still very unstable.
 The behavior is not guaranteed.**
 - **Please note that the specification may change without prior notice.**
+- **Currently there is Android version only, but I will develop for iOS version**

 markercluster
 =============